kontent-ai/kontent-ai-migration-toolkit/README.md

 project (based on item's `codename`) the item will be updated.
 The workflow of imported language variant will be set according to `workflowStep` field.

-You can run `kontent-ai-migration-toolkit` multiple times without being worried that certain content item will be created multiple times.
+You can run `kontent-ai-migration-toolkit` many times over without being worried that identical content item will be created multiple times.

 ## How are assets imported?